samiullahbahadur/not_frontend/README.md

 - Project Setup with React Installations

-## Built With

-- React (A free and open-source front-end JavaScript library for building user interfaces based on UI components)

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites